MSc in Pure Mathematics

 The part time mode of study follows the same schedule as the full time programme but is completed over 24 months instead of 12.
 It consists of 7 modules plus a research project.
 Part time students normally take 3/4 modules in the first year and 4/3 in the second, along with the research project.

 Information about the modules can be found in the course handbook (up to date course handbooks can be found on the current students pages).

 Each module has 2-3 hours of lectures each week and these are scheduled between 09:00-18:00 Monday-Friday.
 View an example timetable for MSc in Pure Mathematics.

 The days spent in College is dependent on module selection.
-Attendance at lectures is compulsory and the part time mode of study is not suitable for those who are looking for a distance learning course.
+Attendance at lectures is compulsory and the part time mode of study is not suitable for those who are looking for a distance learning course or evening study.